Barry E. Jackson: Illustration

 Jackson began his career as an album cover designer and commercial artist.
 He designed album covers for artists such as Neil Young, The Grateful Dead, The Band, and ZZ Top.
-He created the theatrical release posters for films such as Escape From New York, Terror Train, Street Trash, and Alligator.
+He created the theatrical release posters for films such as Escape from New York, Terror Train, Street Trash, and Alligator.
 Jackson created the box art for the Wasteland video game.

 Film

 Jackson entered the film industry to work on Ralph Bakshi's animated feature film Cool World.
 In 2001 he production designed the all-digital animated short film Los Gringos, which was critically reviewed and praised in Entertainment Weekly.
-He was one of several production designers on the Dreamwork's production Shrek.
+He was one of several production designers on the DreamWorks production Shrek.
+In 2023, he posted the original 1997 test animation for Shrek on his YouTube channel.
 In 2010, he was nominated for an Annie Award for Best Production Design in an Animated Television Production for his work on Firebreather.

-His other screen credits include films such as The Prince of Egypt, The Nightmare Before Christmas, Titan AE, The Ant Bully, Horton Hears a Who!, How the Grinch Stole Christmas and Sausage Party.
+His other screen credits include films such as American Pop, The Prince of Egypt, The Nightmare Before Christmas, Titan AE, The Ant Bully, Horton Hears a Who!, How the Grinch Stole Christmas and Sausage Party.

 Books

-Harper Collins released Jackson's first children's book, Danny Diamondback, in 2008.
+HarperCollins released Jackson's first children's book, Danny Diamondback, in 2008.
 The book is dedicated to his daughter Rachel.
 Jackson provided illustrations for the picture book Bedtime for Little Bulldozer.